 To satisfy narrow tailoring, a State must demonstrate that it has no "less restrictive alternative."
 United States v.
 Playboy Entm't Grp., Inc., 529 U.S. 803, 813 (2000).
 But Amici States can attest that less restrictive alternatives exist.
 The most obvious is that New York can continue to apply its public-accommodation law to the vast majority of commercial transactions but refrain from applying it to force its citizens to create custom speech expressing messages that they deem objectionable.
+See 303 Creative, 6 F.4th at 1204 (Tymkovich, C.J., dissenting) ("[The State] could allow artists-those who are engaged in making expressive, custom art-to select the messages they wish to create").

 Recent history has proven that observing this constitutionally required restriction on public-accommodation laws is a workable alternative.
-Existing circuitlevel precedent already explicitly prohibits some States from applying their publicaccommodation laws to compel a business owner to create custom speech, and no evidence suggests that the enforcement of those laws has been compromised in those States.
-For example, it has been clear for almost two years that the States in the Eighth Circuit cannot apply their public-accommodation laws to force businesses to create custom speech.
-See Telescope Media, 936 F.3d at 758 (holding that a State cannot apply its public-accommodation law to force a videographer to create films commemorating same-sex marriages).
+Existing circuit-level precedent already prohibits some States from applying their public-accommodation laws to compel a business owner to create custom speech, and no evidence suggests that the enforcement of those laws has been compromised in those States.
+For example, it has been clear for well over two years that the States in the Eighth Circuit cannot apply their public-accommodation laws to force businesses to create custom speech.
+See Telescope Media, 936 F.3d at 758 (holding that a public-accommodation law cannot force a videographer to create films commemorating same-sex marriages).
 Despite this, Eighth Circuit States like Nebraska have not had any difficulty continuing to protect their citizens against invidious status-based discrimination.

-More generally, other narrow exemptions to States' public-accommodation laws have not hampered their enforcement efforts.
-Consider just a few examples.
-For decades, Nebraska's public-accommodation law has exempted "private club[s]," Neb.
-Rev. Stat. § 20-138, and religious organizations that prefer "members of the same faith," Neb.
-Rev. Stat. § 20-137.
-And for the last five years, Mississippi has exempted businesses that "decline[] to provide . . . [p]hotography" services for "the solemnization, formation, [or] celebration" of a same-sex marriage because of their belief that "[m]arriage is . . . the union of one man and one woman."
+More generally, other narrow exemptions to States' public-accommodation laws have not hampered enforcement efforts.
+Consider a few examples.
+For decades, Nebraska's public-accommodation law has exempted "private club[s]."
+Neb.
+Rev. Stat. § 20-138.
+And for the last five years, Mississippi has exempted businesses that "decline[] to provide . . . [p]hotography" services for "the solemnization, formation, [or] celebration" of same-sex marriages because their owners believe that "[m]arriage is . . . the union of one man and one woman."
 Miss.
 Code.
-Ann. §§ 11-62-3(a) & 11-62-5(5)(a).
-These exemptions are part and parcel of adopting a statutory scheme that balances a State's goal of eradicating specific forms of invidious discrimination with other important interests.
-That States have had these kinds of statutory exemptions for many years with no ill effects proves that recognizing the narrow compelled-speech protection discussed above will not undo their public-accommodation laws.
+Ann. §§ 11-62-3(a) & 11-62-5(5)(a); see also 303 Creative, 6 F.4th at 1204 (Tymkovich, C.J., dissenting) ("Or [the State] could exempt . . . artists who create expressive speech about or for weddings, as Mississippi does.").
+These exemptions are part of States' efforts to balance their goal of eradicating specific forms of invidious discrimination with other important interests.
+That States have had these kinds of statutory exemptions for many years with no ill effects proves that recognizing the narrow compelled-speech protection discussed above will not sacrifice public-accommodation laws.

-Even New York has shown that applying narrow exemptions to its public-accommodation law does not destroy the law's effectiveness.
-For nearly a decade, New York has exempted from liability religious entities that decline "to provide services, accommodations, advantages, facilities, goods, or privileges for the solemnization or celebration of a marriage."
+Even New York has shown that narrow exemptions to its publicaccommodation law do not harm the law's effectiveness.
+For over a decade, New York has exempted from liability religious entities that decline "to provide services" and "goods"-even publicly available goods and services-"for the solemnization or celebration" of same-sex marriage.
 N.Y.
 Dom.
 Rel.
 Law § 10-b(1).
-Yet that has not adversely affected the State's ability to enforce its public-accommodation law.
-Respecting the compelled-speech rights of the small category of business owners who create custom speech for a living will no more undermine New York's nondiscrimination interests than allowing this narrow class of religious organizations to abide by their beliefs on marriage.
-Thus, New York cannot satisfy narrow tailoring.
+Yet this exemption has not thwarted the State's ability to enforce its public-accommodation law.